Ethel Knight Kelly: Personal life

-While in Australia she met businessman Thomas Herbert Kelly.
+While in Australia she met businessman Thomas Herbert Kelly, the brother of Willie and Frederick Kelly.
 They married on 29 August 1903.
 They had two sons and two daughters.
 They remained married until his death in 1948.

 From 1925 to 1934, she lived primarily in Florence, Italy, with her daughters.
 While in Italy she converted to Catholicism.
 She returned to Australia in 1934.

 Kelly was an active fundraiser for hospitals and other charities, and was a prominent hostess for Sydney social events.

 She died on 22 September 1949 at her home in Darlinghurst.
 She was survived by one of her sons and both of her daughters.